nbarraclough/api-cv/README.md

 # What would I do differently?

-Probably not this, but like I said it was fun to write!
-I think I'd also send over a Postman collection to make it easier to navigate.
+- Structure it differently
+- Send over a Postman collection
+- Use a better landing page to guide visitors to explore the endpoints
+- Have some docs